UNSW-CEEM/nempy/paper.md

 include many of the NEM wholesale market features [@xenophon2018open].

 Nempy has been designed as a flexible model of the NEM's dispatch procedure and to be re-usable in a number of contexts.
-The software is aimed at analysts and modellers studying the NEM either in industry or academia.
-It can be used either as is, or as building block in a larger modelling tool.
+The software is aimed at analysts and modellers studying the NEM, either in industry or academia.
+It can be used as is, or as a building block in a larger modelling tool.
 Some potential use cases are outlined below:

 1. As a tool for studying the dispatch process itself.
 Models of any energy system or electricity market are necessarily simplifications, however, to improve model performance it is often desirable to add additional detail.
 Nempy can be used